-4. The right to property over the land as a significant resource shall be regulated by Organic Law.
-The land as a resource of special importance may be in ownership of only by state, self-government body, citizen of Georgia or association of Georgian citizens.
-Exceptional cases may be determined by the organic law, adopted by the two-thirds of the full composition of the Parliament.
+4. The agricultural land as a resource of special importance may be in ownership of only by state, autonomous republic, self-government body, citizen of Georgia or association of Georgian citizens.
+Exceptional cases may be determined by the organic law, adopted by the two-thirds of the full composition of the Parliament

 Article 20.
-Freedom of Intellectual Creativity, Cultural Heritage
+Freedom of Creativity, Cultural Heritage

-1. Freedom of art and academic activities creativity shall be guaranteed.
+1. Freedom of creativity shall be guaranteed.
 Intellectual property right shall be protected.